Anambra Guber: Police to deploy 6 helicopters, say nobody has right to declare sit-at-home

 He also appealed to stakeholders to ensure the security of Corps members who would be deployed as ad hoc staff for the polls, saying no amount of insurance cover can compensate for the loss do any life.

-“We, therefore, appeal to all the critical stakeholders to rally round the Commission and give their maximum cooperation towards this goal.

-“The Commission needs a safe and secure environment for efficient and professional deployment of staff and materials.

-“We must realize that young men and women doing their National Youth Service form the bulk of our Presiding Officers.
+“We therefore appeal to all the critical stakeholders to rally round the Commission and give their maximum cooperation towards this goal.
+The Commission needs a safe and secure environment for efficient and professional deployment of staff and materials.
+We must realize that young men and women doing their National Youth Service form the bulk of our Presiding Officers.
 Some of them are the only sons and daughters of their parents.

-“Some of them graduated from school through determined perseverance in the face of hardship.

-“Some of them are the products of community effort while some of them did menial jobs to graduate.

 Chief Press Secretary to the INEC Chairman, Mr Rotimi Oyekanmi decided the rise on fake news, misinformation and disinformation, urging the media to rise to the challenge of correcting the anomaly.